dogescript/DSON/README.md

 ## Implementations

 There are already a wide variety of parsers and serializers available for this very new language, with the most sophisticated of them being [DSON.djs](https://github.com/remixz/DSON.djs), a DSON library written in [DogeScript](https://github.com/remixz/dogescript) by its very author.
-It is most likely going to be implemented in the standard library of DogeScript 3.
+It is most likely going to be implemented in the standard library of DogeScript 3 and is to be treated as the reference implementation.

-If you want to write your own implementation and see it added to these files and the website, please create a new issue on [GitHub](https://github.com/cerlestes/DSON/issues).
+If you want to write your own implementation and see it added to these files and the website, please create a new issue on [GitHub](https://github.com/cerlestes/DSON/issues) and I'll gladly do so!

 ## Localization